jkeefe/cuny-prototyping-lab/README.md

 ## Your project progress

-Most weeks we will devote a part of class to talk about your ideas for prototypes and your progress toward your final presentation.
+Most weeks we will devote a part of class to talk about your ideas and progress on a prototyping project, and your preparation for your final presentation.